 The Molalla Indians were several tribes that lived in the foothills of the Cascade Range in the Willamette Valley.
 They ranged throughout the Cascades gathering berries and hunting in the mountainous environments.
-Many anthropologists have placed their homelands within the Cascades and have organized the tribes as North, Santiam and South.
+Many anthropologists have placed their homelands within the Cascades and have organized the tribes as North, Santiam and South, but they did not live there.
 The Northern Tribe lived in the foothills near Molalla, Oregon, at Dicky Prairie and ranged to the Columbia and Willamette Falls for trade and relations.
 The Santiam Molalla band lived at the headwaters of the North Santiam and south to the MacKenzie.
-The Southern Band lived in the Cascades above the Umpqua Basin and ranged to the Klamath territory.
+The Southern Band lived in the foothills of the Cascades above the Umpqua Basin and ranged to the Klamath territory.

 The Molalla were well connected with neighboring tribes.
 The Daughter of Chief Coastno (Coosta) of the Northern tribe married Chief Alquema (Joseph Hutchins) of the Santiam tribe.
 Molalla were known to band with Wasco and Cascade Indians in trade relations (as seen in the Cockstock affair), and some Molalla went to the Klamath Reservation in the 1860’s.
 The majority of Molalla people came to the Grand Ronde Indian Reservation in 1856 when Joel Palmer insisted on their removal.
 The Northern band is the most well known having participated in the Abiqua Battle, and having relations with the Columbia River tribes and thus part of the fur trade.
 Less well known are the Santiam and Southern tribes.
 The Santiam and Northern Bands of Molalla had 1851 proposed reservations in treaties negotiated by Anson Dart.
 These treaties were never ratified.
 They instead signed onto the Willamette Valley treaty in January 1855.
 The Southern Tribe was discovered late in 1855, and in December they signed a treaty with Joel Palmer, the last of the western Oregon treaties.
 They were removed temporarily to the Umpqua Reservation, and later went to Grand Ronde.